OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 ### Usagi

 Usagi is a tool to aid the manual process of creating a code mapping.
 It can make suggested mappings based on textual similarity of code descriptions.
-If the source codes are only available in a foreign language, we have found that Google Translate [^GoogleTranslateUrl] often gives surprisingly good translation of the terms into English.
+If the source codes are only available in a foreign language, we have found that Google Translate[^GoogleTranslateUrl] often gives surprisingly good translation of the terms into English.
 Usagi allows the user to search for the appropriate target concepts if the automated suggestion is not correct.
 Finally, the user can indicate which mappings are approved to be used in the ETL.
-Usagi is available on GitHub [^UsagiUrl]. \index{Usagi} \index{source code mapping|see {Usagi}}
+Usagi is available on GitHub[^UsagiUrl]. \index{Usagi} \index{source code mapping|see {Usagi}}

 [^GoogleTranslateUrl]: https://translate.google.com/
 [^UsagiUrl]: https://github.com/OHDSI/Usagi

-#### Scope and purpose {-}
+#### Scope and Purpose {-}

 Source codes that need mapping are loaded into the Usagi (if the codes are not in English additional translations columns are needed).
 A term similarity approach is used to connect source codes to Vocabulary concepts.
 However, these code connections need to be manually reviewed and Usagi provides an interface to facilitate that.
 Usagi will only propose concepts that are marked as Standard concepts in the Vocabulary.